This website uses cookies to improve your experience. We\'ll assume you\'re ok with this, but you can opt-out if you wish. Read More

 ASSOCIATIONS TO ROBERT SCHUMANN'S 4TH SYMPHONY

 At the 2nd Philharmonic Concert, the “Schumann Open,” an original composition by Peer Baierlein will be performed, along with Schumann’s Piano Concerto interpreted by Schumann Prize winner Rei Harada.
-During the 4th Symphony, sand artist Svetlana Telbukh will also take the stage.
+During the 4th Symphony, sand artist Lana Telbukh will also take the stage.

 The 2024 International Schumann Competition attracted many talented pianists to Zwickau, and one of the prizewinners, Rei Harada, will perform the timelessly beautiful A minor Piano Concerto with the Clara-Schumann Philharmonic.